uperl/Archive-Ar-Libarchive/README.md

     my $br = $ar->read($fh);

 This reads a new file into the object, removing any ar archive already represented in the object.

-Returns the number of bytes read, undef on failure.
+The argument may be either a filename, filehandle or IO::Handle object.
+Returns the number of bytes read, `undef` on failure.

 ## read\_memory